The collapse in global oil prices isn’t just affecting stock markets, business bottom lines and economic growth rates.

 More from GlobalPost: The lowest oil prices since 2003, explained

-Venezuelan women looking for birth control pills have turned to social media such as Facebook and Twitter, which have become informal markets where women trade contraceptive pills they don't need, El Nacional reported Thursday.
+Venezuelan women looking for birth control pills have turned to social media networks such as Facebook and Twitter, which have become informal markets where women trade contraceptive pills they don't need, El Nacional reported Thursday.

 "It's getting harder and harder to find them.
 You have to go from pharmacy to pharmacy," a woman told the Venezuelan newspaper.